onlinemoose/carboncopy/README.md

 # Leanstories+
-A plugin for Miro boards enabling users to Build Lean Stories and syncronise Sticy notes, text, shapes and cards on a Miro board.
+A plugin for Miro boards enabling users to syncronise Sticy notes, text, shapes and cards on a Miro board.
 Some call this "card mirroring".

 # Install dependencies
 `npm i`